coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri_freq.md

 By using this register it's possible to force a minimum operating frequency.

 ## Reference clock
-While Sandybride supports 133 MHz reference clock (REFCK), Ivy Bridge also supports 100 MHz reference clock.
+While Sandy Bridge supports 133 MHz reference clock (REFCK), Ivy Bridge also supports 100 MHz reference clock.
 The reference clock is multiplied by the DRAM multiplier to select the DRAM frequency (SCK) by the following formula: